Tea Banh

-Tea Banh (ទៀ បាញ់ /km/; born 5 November 1945) is a Cambodian politician and general.
+Tea Banh (ទៀ បាញ់ เตีย บัญ /km/; born 5 November 1945) is a Cambodian politician and general.
 He was a Deputy Prime Minister of Cambodia and the Minister of National Defence from 1987 until 2023.
 He is a former general and a member of the Cambodian People's Party and was elected to represent Siem Reap Province in the National Assembly of Cambodia in the 2003 elections.
 He was succeeded as defence minister by his eldest son Tea Seiha.
+Tea Banh was elevated to the rank of five-star general in the Royal Cambodian Armed Forces by King Norodom Sihamoni in 2025.